Church of St Peter ad Vincula, Colemore, Hampshire

 Cruciform, until its south transept was demolished in 1670, it has several times over the centuries been declared 'ruinous'; and then repaired; now it is again in good order and cherished.
 Inside, its two bells (c1380 and 1627) suspended above the west end below the bell turret are a curiosity.

 The twelfth-century Purbeck marble font and sixteenth-century wooden screen are notable and there are fine memorials in the nave.
 There is also a fine east window (1876) by the Kempe Studio.

-A Victorian jewel set in beautiful countryside.
-A church from our finest shortlist.
+A Victorian jewel set in the South Downs countryside.

 A jewel inspired by the chapel of French kings

 Only a chancel remaining

 Parking on road, or on the grassy verge outside the church in fine weather.
 There is one step down into church.